MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 Marriage Assistance under Bandhkam Kamgar Yojana (MBOCWW)

 To be eligible for either scheme, applicants must be registered with the MBOCWW and provide proof of eligibility, such as marriage certificates and affidavits.
-Applications can be submitted online or at MBOCWW offices.
+Applications can be submitted online or at the MBOCWW offices.

 1. Scheme Name